 Multiple parties have been involved in the planning process.
 They include GEAR leadership, DTI leadership, outside experts in IT consolidation, as well as resources from the Department of Human Resources (DHR), and Office of Management and Budget (OMB).
 A key part of IT Centralization will be the IT Governance body (a re-tooled Technology Investment Council), the expanded leadership of which will include cabinet-level representation from across the enterprise and the internal DTI resource team who will be assessing agency IT functions and making recommendations for success.

-Will communication increase on the IT Centralization moving forward?”
+Will communication increase on the IT Centralization moving forward?
+Recently Updated

 An IT Centralization Project Team guides the DTI’s transformation under IT Centralization.
 It includes a DTI Organizational Change Management (OCM) component.
 The ITC and OCM teams will continue to do the following:

 Yes.
-Refer any questions you are unable to answer or any concerns to the project mailbox, DTI_IT_Centralization@delaware.gov.
+Refer any questions you are unable to answer or any concerns to the project mailbox DTI_IT_Centralization@delaware.gov.
+Agency Change Liaisons and IRMs also attend the monthly Skype ITC update meetings.
+Contact your agency IRM and/or Change Liaison for more information or questions regarding updates.

 We are working with Excipio to draft a new shared services catalog and chargeback model.
-More information will be available in September.
+More information will be available later in 2020.

 Shared Services Definition: